MikeVerlinde/MikeVerlinde/projects/vos-bouwbedrijf.md

 # Vos Bouwbedrijf
 **Problem**<br>
 Vos Bouwbedrijf, a construction company in the Netherlands, relied on a legacy CMS that didn’t match their workflow.
-Content updates were slow and inefficient, while their outdated website suffered from poor performance.
+Content updates were time-consuming, and the outdated website had poor performance and user experience.

 **My Role**<br>
 As a Freelance Full-Stack Developer, I designed and developed a new website and custom CMS.

 **Key Contributions**<br>
 - Rebuilt the website and CMS as a modern full-stack Next.js application
-- Implemented layered caching and optimized image uploads for speed and efficiency
+- Implemented layered caching to maximize speed and efficiency
 - Designed an admin interface tailored to their internal workflow

 **Impact**<br>